 Professional engineer means an engineer duly registered or otherwise authorized by the state of Georgia to practice in the field of civil engineering.

+Public road means a road maintained by the county or other governmental body.

 Public utilities means water, sanitary and storm sewer, natural gas, electrical and communications lines and facilities owned by local governments, authorities, public or private corporations.

 Recreation, active, means leisure activities that are facility oriented, such as swimming pools, tennis courts, and ball fields.